ith-harvey/developers/README.md

 #### Makers and takers

 For the purposes of this document, a `maker` is one who constructs and signs orders, as specified in the [Swap Peer Protocol](https://swap.tech/whitepaper#peer-protocol).
 A `taker` likewise is an order taker.
-These are different than market makers and market takers, which make and take markets, but may take or make orders.
+These are different than order makers and takers, which make and take markets, but may take or make orders.
 On the AirSwap Network, you may take the role of `maker` or `taker`.

 **At time of writing, the AirSwap Indexer only supports the market `maker` role.** You must indicate the role of `maker` when announcing your intent to trade.
 Makers sign and send orders, takers accept and fill them.
 Takers have the option to fill an order, but they pay the gas to execute the Ethereum transaction and complete the trade.